-- So far, we have developed algorithms that solve optimisation problems. - Compute the largest flow. - Find the closest pair of points. - ► Find the schedule with the least completion time. - Now, we will focus on decision versions of problems, e.g., is there a flow with value at least k, for a given value of k? - Decision problem: answer to every input is yes or no.
+- So far, we have developed algorithms that solve optimisation problems. - Compute the largest flow. - Compute the spanning tree with the smallest total edge cost. - Find the schedule with the least completion time. - Now, we will focus on decision versions of problems, e.g., is there a flow with value at least k, for a given value of k? - Decision problem: answer to every input is yes or no.